 Instructions

-- Step 1: Heat a tablespoon of vegetable oil in a skillet over medium heat.Add the minced garlic and finely chopped shallot, and sauté until fragrant—about one minute.
+- Phase 1 / Step 1: Heat a tablespoon of vegetable oil in a skillet over medium heat and add minced garlic and finely chopped shallot, sauté until fragrant about one minute

-- Step 2: Add the ground beef to the skillet and cook, breaking it apart, until there is no pink remaining.
+- Phase 1 / Step 2: Add the ground beef to the skillet and cook, breaking apart, until no pink remains

-- Step 3: Stir in the soy sauce, oyster sauce, brown sugar and chili flakes.Let the mixture simmer for 2‑3 minutes until it thickens slightly and becomes glossy.
+- Phase 1 / Step 3: Stir in soy sauce, oyster sauce, brown sugar, and chili flakes, simmer for 2‑3 minutes until slightly thick and glossy

-- Step 4: Remove the skillet from the heat and stir in the fresh lime juice and chopped basil leaves.Allow the filling to cool slightly before rolling.
+- Phase 1 / Step 4: Remove skillet from heat, stir in lime juice and chopped basil leaves, allow filling to cool slightly

-- Step 5: Fill a large shallow dish with warm water.Dip one rice‑paper wrapper into the water for about 5‑10 seconds until it softens but still holds shape.Lay it flat on a clean surface.
+- Phase 2 / Step 1: Fill a large shallow dish with warm water, dip one rice-paper wrapper for 5–10 seconds until softened but still holds shape, lay flat on a clean surface

-- Step 6: Spoon a portion of the beef mixture (and optional herbs or veggies) onto the lower third of the softened wrapper.Fold the bottom over the filling, tuck in the sides, then roll up tightly to form a neat roll.
+- Phase 2 / Step 2: Spoon beef mixture (and optional herbs/veggies) onto the lower third of wrapper, fold bottom over filling, tuck sides, roll tightly to form neat roll

-- Step 7: Repeat the previous process with remaining wrappers and filling.Once all rolls are made, slice each roll in half if you like, arrange on a platter seam‑side down, and garnish with extra herbs.Serve immediately with dipping sauce on the side.
+- Phase 2 / Step 3: Repeat with remaining wrappers and filling, slice rolls in half if desired, arrange on platter seam‑side down, garnish with extra herbs, serve immediately with dipping sauce

 Notes

-- Use thin Vietnamese-style rice paper wrappers for the best texture; they soften easily and roll cleanly without becoming too chewy.
+- Use thin Vietnamese-style rice paper wrappers for best texture

-- Let the beef filling cool slightly before rolling — hot filling will steam the rice paper, making it soggy and difficult to roll.
+- Let beef filling cool slightly before rolling

 Tips & Tricks